-End-Point PCR Kits on ZAGENO
+End-Point PCR on Zageno

 End-Point PCR is distinguishable from real-time PCR as it is not quantitative; the results are instead visualized on a gel once the run has finished.

 There are of course a variety of kits available on the market that are providing all the necessary PCR reagents for a successful End-Point PCR reaction.
 When choosing a kit, there are a few things to consider when picking the one for your experiments:

 - The first is templates, as DNA and RNA require different procedures.
 For example, if you are performing Reverse-Transcription PCR (RT-PCR), an RNA template is required to produce complementary DNA (cDNA).
 Such RT-PCR procedures are often divided into one- or two-step PCRs.

 - Next, choosing the right polymerase can be crucial for a successful experimental outcome.

 Polymerases may differ in their processivity.
 The processivity is defined as the number of bases they will read on a DNA strand before falling off the template.
 This is important for cloning of long fragments to avoid truncated amplicons.

 Some polymerases can also have proofreading activity, like the famous Klenow polymerase, which ensures that amplified fragments are a high fidelity copy of the original.
 This is generally measured as average mistakes per bases amplified and should be kept as low as possible to avoid unexpected mutations particularly during cloning experiments.
 If high fidelity is not essential (like for confirming plasmid inserts), then Taq polymerase is a good, cost-effective alternative.

 Hot start PCR compatible polymerases can also help you to get rid of unwanted non-specific amplification.

 The polymerase processing speed is another factor to consider.
 High-speed polymerases can save you time when using PCR programs with a long primer extension cycles.